-Table RFAMS3 Compound Semiconductor FET and Bipolar Transistors
+Table RFAMS3 Group III-V Compound Semiconductor FET and Bipolar Transistors Technology Requirements

-With only minor changes, the Technology Requirements tables are the same as those published in 2009 but delayed 2 years.
-This reflects the fact that passive device requirements are evolving slowly and the limited participation of subjectarea experts in this committee.
+Passive on-chip devices Technology Requirements tables have been reviewed and updated for MOS capacitors, polysilicon resistors, metal-insulator-metal (MIM) capacitors and inter-metal (MOM) capacitors.
+Other entries in the table remain the same as the 2011 table.
+These updates reflect the pace at which the requirements for passives are evolving and the limited participation of subject-area experts in this committee (3 committee members in 2013).
 Future work will attempt to more closely tie the performance of relevant passive devices to the Interconnect roadmap and to define application requirements that passive devices formed in any technology must meet.